cantafionathan/pokemon/README.md

 # Pokémon Team Building

-This project uses a custom battle engine to simulate Pokémon battles and evaluate AI-designed teams.
+This project is a work-in-progress that uses a custom battle engine to simulate Pokémon battles and evaluate AI-designed teams.
-Various methods are implemented to optimize the combinatorial black-box optimization problem of team building.
+Various methods will be implemented to optimize the combinatorial black-box optimization problem of team building.

 ------------------------------------------------------------------------